What is a repayment mortgage?

 Our mortgage repayment calculator can help you work out how much you could pay every month based on loan size, interest rate, fees and mortgage term.

-While online mortgage calculators are good for getting a rough idea, you'll get a much more accurate view by talking to an independent mortgage broker such as Which?
-Mortgage Advisers.
+While online mortgage calculators are good for getting a rough idea, you'll get a much more accurate view by talking to an independent mortgage broker.

 Types of repayment mortgages